 When playing against the computer, after every fight you get a few points to distribute across various attributes (how strong your punches and kicks are, how much life you have, etc.) based on how much life you have left at the end of the match.
 This rewards good players but makes the game get way too difficult if you have a few close matches early on.
 There is an easy mode which has much less aggressive AI, but it does not give you passwords to save your progress and upgrades, so you have to beat it in one sitting.
 Players can also regenerate their energy bar by keeping their distance and not attacking briefly, though only up to the closest “segment” rather than refilling it completely.
 Overall the game is fairly easy to get into due to the simple way of executing both special moves and normal attacks.

-What really breaks the game though is how grappling work in it.
+What really breaks the game, though, is how grappling works.
 Like in many fighting games you can throw an opponent by holding towards the opponent and pressing an attack button while right next to them.
 These are powerful, and cosmetically dramatic as well with anime inspired motion lines filling the screen followed by a quick explosion sound as one character slams another into the ground.
 Executing throws ends up being the easiest way to quickly defeat an enemy.
 With Sledge, Daisy and Layban as an example, each has a move that lets them slide across the screen and attack quickly.
-It's actually better if the opponent blocks these since you can then immediately attempt to throw them.
+It’s actually better if the opponent blocks these since you can then immediately attempt to throw them.
 Laser Soft must have been aware of this too, as when playing on the game’s default difficulty the AI will often jump out of the way of incoming special attacks, only really bothering to block projectiles, punches and kicks.

 The other thing holding the game back is that, for a game with such basic controls, there’s very little special move variety between the characters, with each of their throw animations being the real stand outs.
 Characters in general only have two special moves total, with some like Amon only having one!
 So while the game can seem fun at first it gets boring fast, as special moves are shared even between characters that look nothing like each other and have completely different normal attacks.
 It only further emphasizes how landing throws on the opponent is the most important tactic to use for every character.